wtraylor/modular_megafauna_model/doxygen/herbiv_tests.md

 An example instruction file is provided in `data/ins/herbiv_testsim.ins`.
-It emulates the scenario of the metaphysiological model by Norman Owen-Smith \cit owensmith_metaphysiological_2002 during growing season.
+It emulates the scenario of the metaphysiological model by Norman Owen-Smith \cite owensmith_metaphysiological_2002 during growing season.
 These are the relevant parameters:

 <!-- Alternatively to the snippet command, the dontinclude command could be used. -->